wmcbrine/tivoremote/README.txt

 Forward       f or ]
 Replay        x or -
 Slow          o
-Skip          s or =
+Adv           s or =
 Clear         Esc
 Enter         e or .
-Aspt.         a (cycles instead of showing menu)
+Aspt          a (cycles instead of showing menu)
 CC            c (toggles instead of showing menu)
 Quit          q